 The Rebalancing Controversy

 One of the most popular practices on Wall Street is “rebalancing” a portfolio.
-Many times, this results because one particular asset class or investment has advanced substantially, coming to represent a significant portion of the investor’s wealth.
-To bring the portfolio back into balance with the original prescribed model, the portfolio manager will sell off a portion of the appreciated asset and reinvest the proceeds.
-Famed mutual fund manager Peter Lynch calls this practice, “cutting the flowers and watering the weeds.”
+This often happens because one certain asset class or investment has advanced substantially and comes to represent a large portion of the investor’s wealth.
+To bring the portfolio back into balance with the original model, the portfolio manager will sell off a portion of the appreciated asset and then reinvest the proceeds.
+Famed mutual fund manager Peter Lynch calls this practice “cutting the flowers and watering the weeds.”

-Perhaps the best advice is only to hold the position if you are capable of evaluating the business operationally, are convinced that the fundamentals are still attractive, believe the company has a significant competitive advantage, and you are comfortable with the increased dependence upon the performance of a single investment.
-If you are unable or unwilling to commit to the criteria, you may be better served by rebalancing.
+This is perhaps the best advice: Only hold an outperforming position if you are capable of evaluating the business operationally; are convinced that the fundamentals are still attractive; believe the company has a significant competitive advantage; and you are comfortable with the increased dependence upon the performance of a single investment.
+If you are unable or unwilling to commit to these criteria, you may be better served by rebalancing.

-Many investors believe that by merely diversifying one’s assets to the prescribed allocation model is going to alleviate the need to exercise discretion in choosing individual issues.
-It is a dangerous fallacy.
-Investors that are not capable of evaluating a business quantitatively or qualitatively must make it absolutely clear to their portfolio manager that they are interested only in defensively selected investments, regardless of age or wealth level (for more information about the specific tests that should be applied to each potential security, read Seven Tests of Defensive Stock Selection.
+Many people believe that diversifying your assets to follow an allocation model will reduce the need to use discretion in choosing individual stocks.
+That is a dangerous fallacy.
+If you are not capable of evaluating a business, you must make it absolutely clear to your portfolio manager that you are interested only in defensively selected investments, regardless of age or wealth level.

 The Balance does not provide tax, investment, or financial services or advice.
 The information is being presented without consideration of the investment objectives, risk tolerance, or financial circumstances of any specific investor and might not be suitable for all investors.
 Past performance is not indicative of future results.
 Investing involves risk, including the possible loss of principal.